 The 25th Annual Literacies for All Summer Institute will be held July 17-19 in Pasadena, California.
 The Summer Institute opens a conversation about the transformative potential of curriculum with learners at the heart.
 The conference theme, Making Meaning: Teaching and Learning Together, affirms the professional role of teachers in working closely with learners and developing learning experiences that respect the cultural backgrounds, interests and literacy development of learners.

 Talking Points provides a forum for parents, classroom teachers, and researchers to reflect about literacy and learning.
-Editor Carol Gilles invites you and colleagues that you know to submit manuscripts for the next issue.
+Editors Sally Brown and Deborah MacPhee invite you and colleagues that you know to submit manuscripts for the next issue.

 Not yet a subscriber?
 Add it to your NCTE membership today!

 GO GREEN!
 Make a long-term impact on the environment by receiving Talking Points-Green today!

 What Whole Language Is Not: Common Myths and Misunderstandings

 12 common myths about whole language are dispelled in this Fact Sheet from the Center for Expansion of Language and Thinking (CELT).